Denazification: American zone

-Again because the caseload was impossibly large, the German tribunals began to look for ways to speed up the process.
+Again, because the caseload was impossibly large, the German tribunals began to look for ways to speed up the process.
 Unless their crimes were serious, members of the Nazi Party born after 1919 were exempted on the grounds that they had been brainwashed.
 Disabled veterans were also exempted.
 To avoid the necessity of a slow trial in open court, which was required for those belonging to the most serious categories, more than 90% of cases were judged not to belong to the serious categories and therefore were dealt with more quickly.

 More "efficiencies" followed.
 The tribunals accepted statements from other people regarding the accused's involvement in Nazism.
 These statements earned the nickname of Persilscheine, after advertisements for the laundry and whitening detergent Persil.
 There was corruption in the system, with Nazis buying and selling denazification certificates on the black market.
 Nazis who were found guilty were often punished with fines assessed in Reichsmarks, which had become nearly worthless.
-In Bavaria the Denazification Minister, Anton Pfeiffer, bridled under the "victor's justice", and presided over a system that reinstated 75% of officials the Americans had dismissed and reclassified 60% of senior Nazis.
+While the military government was aware of the fines' nominal cost, requiring a hearing for each case prevented mass acquittals of many individuals.
+In Bavaria, the Denazification Minister, Anton Pfeiffer, bridled under the "victor's justice", and presided over a system that reinstated 75% of officials the Americans had dismissed and reclassified 60% of senior Nazis.
 The denazification process lost a great deal of credibility, and there was often local hostility against Germans who helped administer the tribunals.
+Threats and even violence against tribunal members had become fairly commonplace.

 By early 1947, the Allies held 90,000 Nazis in detention; another 1,900,000 were forbidden to work as anything but manual laborers.
 From 1945 to 1950, the Allied powers detained over 400,000 Germans in internment camps in the name of denazification.

-By 1948, the Cold War was clearly in progress and the US began to worry more about a threat from the Eastern Bloc rather than the latent Nazism within occupied Germany.
+By 1948, the Cold War was clearly in progress, and the US began to worry more about a threat from the Eastern Bloc rather than the latent Nazism within occupied Germany.

 The delicate task of distinguishing those truly complicit in or responsible for Nazi activities from mere "followers" made the work of the courts yet more difficult.
 US President Harry S. Truman alluded to this problem: "though all Germans might not be guilty for the war, it would be too difficult to try to single out for better treatment those who had nothing to do with the Nazi regime and its crimes."
 Denazification was from then on supervised by special German ministers, like the Social Democrat Gottlob Kamm in Baden-Württemberg, with the support of the US occupation forces.

-Contemporary American critics of denazification denounced it as a "counterproductive witch hunt" and a failure; in 1951 the provisional West German government granted amnesties to lesser offenders and ended the program.
+Contemporary American critics of denazification denounced it as a "counterproductive witch hunt" and a failure; in 1951, the provisional West German government granted amnesties to lesser offenders and ended the program.